momentohq/client-sdk-javascript/examples/deno/web-sdk/README.md

-# Using Momento Inside a Deno Runtime
+# Using Momento Cache and Web SDK Inside a Deno Runtime

-This example shows how to use Momento inside of a [Deno](https://deno.land/) runtime.
+This example shows how to use Momento Cache via the Momento Web SDK inside of a [Deno](https://deno.land/) runtime.

 ## Getting Started